LoganMunoz16/LoganMunoz16/README.md

 ## Projects

 The following are short descriptions of projects I have worked on.
-If you would like to see an in-depth description of any projects, complete with a detailed explanation and even more images, please check out the pinned repositories below, or click the links in any given dropdown.
+If you would like to see an in-depth description of any projects, complete with a detailed explanation and the codebase, please check out the pinned repositories below, or click the links in any given dropdown.
 Enjoy!

 <details><summary>
   <h3>F5 Internship</h3>